o2as/ur-o2as/README.md

 `master`: [![pipeline status](https://gitlab.com/o2as/ur-o2as/badges/master/pipeline.svg)](https://gitlab.com/o2as/ur-o2as/commits/master) `devel`: [![pipeline status](https://gitlab.com/o2as/ur-o2as/badges/devel/pipeline.svg)](https://gitlab.com/o2as/ur-o2as/commits/devel)

-This project aims to provide a development framework for Team O2AS in the Industrial Challenge of the [World Robot Summit 2018](http://worldrobotsummit.org/en/).
+This project stores the software running the robot solution of Team O2AS in the Industrial Challenge of the [World Robot Summit 2018](http://worldrobotsummit.org/en/).
+Installation is fully automated, and the solution runs inside a Docker container.
+Only Docker is installed on the host PC (Ubuntu 16.04 or newer).
-The goal is to provide a robust, maintainable, virtualized, and documented environment for all internal and external contributors.

 ## QUICK START